YuanYuanOwO/Leaf-docs/docs/en/reference/config/leaf-global.md

   optimize-minecart: #(26)!
     enabled: false
     skip-tick-count: 30 #(27)!
-  # May cause the inconsistent order of future compose tasks.
+  # This may cause the inconsistent order of future compose tasks.
   faster-structure-gen-future-sequencing: true #(28)!
   # Requires a JVM that supports RandomGenerator and the LXM generators.
   # Some JREs don't support this and will cause a crash.